ajay291491/LearnLLM/README.md

 Check for Outages: The check_for_outages method processes the alerts, identifies outages, and collects their tracking IDs and descriptions.
 Logging and Error Handling: Proper logging and error handling are included to ensure reliability.
 Make sure to replace your_tenant_id, your_client_id, and your_client_secret with your actual Azure credentials.
 This code sets up a reliable system to monitor Azure Service Health and alert based on service health outages.
 If you need any more tweaks or have questions, feel free to ask!
 ```

 ### Software Testing
+LLM can be used to test software as well where you can ask LLM on multiple use cases, make sure we provide below info while defining prompts
+- Generate test case scenarios for some code requirements
+- What language and testing framework you want to use

+### Requirement Gathering
+You can use LLM to create requirements to create user stories and epics and generate requirements, make sure you design a prompt with
+- Define your role and relation to the product
+- Name of the product and key terminologies and definitions
+- What the key functions and features of the product
+- Who will be the consumers and what are going to be its intergrations etc

+### Documentation
+You can use LLM to create documentation to create user stories and epics and generate requirements, make sure you design a prompt with
+- Define who is going to be the consumer for the documentation
+- Name of the product and key terminologies and definitions
+- What the key functions and features of the product
+- What are going to be its integrations etc